-Students will read, discuss, and analyze representative texts of the Chicano literary tradition and reflect on cultural trends of the mid-20th and early 21st centuries.
-Emphasis will be on the Chicano civil rights movement and to issues of race, class, gender, and marginalization.
+Students will read, discuss, and analyze representative texts of the Chicano literary tradition and reflect on cultural trends of the mid-twentieth and early twenty-first centuries.
+Emphasis will be on the Chicano civil rights movement and issues of race, class, gender, and marginalization.
 Prerequisite: SPAN 1034.
 IV